ryan-mcclue/ryan-mcclue/src/knowledge.md

 # Debugging
 Could bit-bash UART (require a timer to keep things aligned) over an LED with a phototransistor and RS232 driver to send to PC.

+tools/debug how to read a data sheet (wave form) and compare with an oscilloscope plot/trace.
+(ie: is the i2c correct? are you using the correct spi mode?

 When flash programming, use journaling by checking PVD detector state.
 Also make sure BOR programmed.